-9 Marylia Hushcha.
-"Might Feminism Revive Arms Control?
-Why Greater Inclusion of Women in Nuclear Policy is Necessary and how to achieve it".
-International Institute for Peace (2020).
-Accessed on 13th September: https://www.iipvienna.com/news-reports-publications/2020/4/28/might-feminism-revive-arms-control-why-greater-inclusion-of-women-in-nuclear-policy-is-necessary-and-how-to-achieve-it of masculinity and the characteristics inherent to it, which usually are: strength, power, bravery, protection, strategy.
+Patriarchy is defined by the European Institute of Gender Equality as "a system of social structures and practices, in which men govern, oppress and exploit women" and this process delimits everything to two hemispheres: the male one and the female one, by subduing, as well as making inferior, the latter to the former and excluding anything that does not fit into these categories, such as non-binary people.1 Thus, patriarchal structures and dynamics enforce the ideal of masculinity and the characteristics inherent to it, which usually are: strength, power, bravery, protection, strategy.
 This idea of what defines masculinity is perfectly linked with the idea of weapons of mass destruction; in fact, as Ray Acheson affirms in her article 'A feminist critique of the atomic bomb', on The Green Political Foundation, "this form of masculinity influences the possession, proliferation, and use of everything from nuclear weapons to small arms.
 This is a masculinity in which ideas like strength, courage, and protection are equated with violence.
+It is a masculinity in which the capacity and willingness to use weapons, engage in combat, and kill other human beings is seen as essential to being 'a real man"2.

+All of this has increased the belief in society of 'the harder the better': hence, it

-It is a masculinity in which the capacity and willingness to use weapons, engage in combat, and kill other human beings is seen as essential to being 'a real man'".2 does not matter how much something can bring violence, death or pain, as long as the ideal of the powerful and wealthy white man who protects his land is maintained.
+Gender analysis and feminist approaches bring to light important processes in society, which uncover the wrong narratives that impact the image of both weapons and survivors and prevent a global Weapons of Mass Destruction Free Zone from being established. does not matter how much something can bring violence, death or pain, as long as the ideal of the powerful and wealthy white man who protects his land is maintained.
 This narrative has increased the use, possession and expansion of weapons of mass destruction around the world.
 In addition, it has led to low participation of women in diplomacy and disarmament.
 Indeed, the United Nations

-All of this has increased the belief in society of 'the harder the better': hence, it gender, religion, race and culture.
+Institute for Disarmament Research has affirmed, "women are frequently underrepresented in international forums concerned with peace and security".3 All of this has promoted a regime of privileges based on qualities, such as class, gender, religion, race and culture.
 In order to deconstruct this reality, it is necessary to apply feminist perspectives.

-Gender analysis and feminist approaches bring to light important processes in society, which uncover the wrong narratives that impact the image of both weapons and survivors and prevent a global Weapons of Mass Destruction Free Zone from being established.

-Institute for Disarmament Research has affirmed, "women are frequently underrepresented in international forums concerned with peace and security".
-All of this has promoted a regime of privileges based on qualities, such as class,